circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 - `save_cache` does what you'd expect.
 You have control over the granularity of what to save.
   - Here we're saving cache for this project on the current branch only with `{% raw %}{{{% endraw %} .Branch {% raw %}}}{% endraw %}`.
   - We then let CircleCI know to save a new cache if the checksum for our requirements file changes: `{% raw %}{{{% endraw %} checksum "requirements/dev.txt" {% raw %}}}{% endraw %}`
-  - finally we specify the paths we want to cache.
-For Python pip dependencies we've listed where the files are stored.
+  - Finally, we specify the paths we want to cache.
+For Python pip dependencies, we've listed where the files are stored.
-- `run: ...Locate site Packages` - this section is a temporary addition and helped us locate where our Python dependencies are being saved.
+- `run: ...Locate site Packages` - this section is a temporary addition and helps us locate where our Python dependencies are being saved.
 We're including this as it illustrates a useful way to test things on 2.0.
 Currently `ssh` for jobs is not enabled.
 Since we can't inspect the container directly, we're echoing out the location via a Python command run from the Shell.
 You can apply this principle widely in CircleCI.
-- working upwards, the next _new_ section is `restore_cache` - this does what you'd expect based on the setting we explained in `save_cache`.
+- Working upwards, the next _new_ section is `restore_cache` - this does what you'd expect based on the setting we explained in `save_cache`.

-Caching is a subtle art and we're only scratching the surface here.
+Caching is a subtle art, and we're only scratching the surface here.
 To get the best performance for your needs, please read [Caching](https://circleci.com/docs/2.0/caching/) and see the [caching config reference](https://circleci.com/docs/2.0/configuration-reference/#savecache)

 ## Run Tests

-Finally we're ready to run our tests by adding:
+Finally, we're ready to run our tests by adding:

 ```YAML
       - run: